 Mr R Parry –Year 11 Leader and Teacher of Geography

 Mr Parry was born and raised in the local area and attended a local secondary school.
 In 2005 he graduated from Reading University.
 Following graduation he worked in the finance sector which allowed him to live in Australia for a year.
 He was also fortunate enough to travel around the world visiting South America and Asia.

 Mr Parry commenced his teaching career at St Laurence School, which is located in Bradford on Avon.
 He taught at the school for 5 years and his roles included being the Able Gifted Coordinator and also the Head of Business Studies and Economics.
-He was appointed at Bristol Free School as a Year Leader and is currently leading year 9.
+He was appointed at Bristol Free School as a Year Leader.

 Outside of work Mr Parry enjoys surfing, golf, rugby and travelling.

-Mr R Collis – Year 11 Leader and Teacher of English and Drama
+Mrs E Barley – Year 12 Leader and Teacher of Science

 Teachers by Subject

 Miss Dawson undertook a foundation course in Art and Design, and an HND in Fashion Design and Technology.
 Upon completion of this course Miss Dawson worked for Levi jeans as a Design Assistant in Levis’ customisation studio in London’s flagship store on Regent Street.
 After a year in the industry she relocated to Italy and qualified to teach English as a foreign language, whilst returning to her studies part time through the Open University.
 She achieved a degree in Art History and decided it was time to pick up the paintbrushes.